 Positive affirmations are positive statements to help you challenge negative or unhelpful thoughts.
 They are almost as easy to define as they are to practice.

 Exercising positive affirmations can be extremely simple, and all you need to do is pick a phrase and repeat it to yourself.
+You can make use of positive 7 letter inspiring words to create your personal daily affirmations.

 15 Examples of self-love and confidence affirmations